S.V. Excelsior

 SV Excelsior is an amateur football club from the Commewijne District town of Meerzorg, Suriname.
 The club was founded in 1918 and spent most of its tenure in the top flight of Surinamese football.
-Recently, the club had been in a dry spell, and spend time in the second tier of Surinamese football, only recently to be promoted back into the Hoofdklasse.
+Recently, the club had been in a dry spell, and spent time in the second tier of Surinamese football, only recently to be promoted back into the Hoofdklasse.
+For the 2013/2014 season the Excelsior club finished in second place behind champions Inter Moengotapoe (Moengo).